What Does It Take To Become a Good Libero?

 The International Volleyball Federation (FIVB) introduced officially the role of the libero back in 1998, while in the States it became an official position in 1999.
 Once again, the Italians were one step ahead of the rest of the world, as they first introduced the libero in the late 80s and the early 90s of the XXth century.

 Actually, the word “libero” means “free” in Italian – free to move around and to save the ball.
 When the ball is not in play, the libero can replace any back-row player, without prior notice to the officials.

-Being “the different player” on the court, and having these additional freedom, the libero is also this player that is visibly different from the others.
+Being “the different player” on the court, and having this additional freedom, the libero is also this player that is visibly different from the others.
 And by this, we mean that the libero must wear a contrasting jersey color from their teammates.

 Why was the libero position introduced?

 Introducing the position of the libero, FIVB had two main motifs behind this decision: A) to increase the duration of actions, and B) to allow shorter players to specialize in a reception and defense.

 Of course, there were other marketing strategy factors related to this decision, since adding the new role of libero (and adopting the special set of rules related to this position) would draw more attention of the television spectators.

-From a time perspective, we can definitely say that the liberos in today’s volleyball play a key role for the performance of a team, and have helped a lot to make the game of volleyball more entertaining, inspiring many around the globe to watch and enjoy it.
+From a time perspective, we can definitely say that the liberos in today’s volleyball play a key role in the performance of a team, and have helped a lot to make the game of volleyball more entertaining, inspiring many around the globe to watch and enjoy it.

 Thanks to the work of the libero, more defensive plays are being produced.
 This means more longer and outstanding rallies that keep fans around the world following the game for a longer period.